European History - From Prehistory To 19TH Century

 Brutus was the first ruler of this republic.
 At its farthest extent, the Roman

-Republic captured modern day Italy, Belgium, France and parts of Germany,
+Republic captured modern-day Italy, Belgium, France, and parts of Germany,

-Netherlands, Spain, Turkey and North Africa.
-Julius Caesar was most famous
+Netherlands, Spain, Turkey, and North Africa.
+Julius Caesar was the most famous ruler of the Roman Republic.
+Many areas were conquered during his reign

 (49 BC-44 BC).
-In 27 BC, the last ruler of Roman republic, Gaius Octavianus (Augustus)
+In 27 BC, the last ruler of the republic, Gaius Octavianus (Augustus), founded the Roman Empire and became its first Emperor.

 During the

-the empire according to his will and the role of people in government was
+period of the Roman Empire, the emperor was the sole powerful ruler who controlled the empire according to his will and the role of people in government was

 minimal.
-During the rule of Trajan (98-117 AD), the empire reached at its peak
+During the rule of Trajan (98-117 AD), the empire reached its peak by conquering most of southern, western, and central Europe, Anatolia, Egypt, North

 During the